-Step 4: Student's Right to Appeal if Dismissed from the College
+Step 4: Dismissal from the College

 If the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Vice President of Student Services.
 Appeals must be received within 10 business days of termination.